Breast cancer diagnosis and staging

 - The tumor is between 2 and 5 centimeters (about 3/4 inch to 2 inches) and may or may not have spread to lymph nodes under the arm.

 - The tumor is larger than 5 centimeters (2 inches), but hasn’t spread to any lymph nodes.

-- Stage IIIA tumors are either larger than 5 centimeters (2 inches) and have spread to one to three lymph nodes under the arm, or are any size and have spread into multiple lymph nodes.
+- Stage 3A tumors are either larger than 5 centimeters (2 inches) and have spread to one to three lymph nodes under the arm, or are any size and have spread into multiple lymph nodes.

-IIIC cancer is a tumor of any size that has spread:
+- Stage 3C cancer is a tumor of any size that has spread:

-- To 10 or more lymph nodes under the arm
+- to 10 or more lymph nodes under the arm

-- To lymph nodes within the breast itself and under the arm
+- to lymph nodes within the breast itself and under the arm